RishiRamraj/The-Rules-of-Investment/style.rst

 #.
 Be order independent.
 #.
 Use the second person.

 There should be 285 rules in total.
+They should not be redundant.